Isabella-Mclean/Isabella-Mclean/README.md

-# Currently working on a some new AI projects for my software engineering fellowship at headstarter!
+# Currently working on an AI project following my software engineering fellowship at headstarter!